smcclab/smc-course/_resources/01-faq.md

 ## Can I take this course if I'm a remote student?

-Many of our courses are now offered in remote mode (e.g. for students stuck overseas because of covid).
+Many of our courses are now offered to remote students or support dual delivery.
 Unfortunately, the nature of the LENS course means that it cannot be offered in remote mode---to participate you must be able to attend the workshop sessions in person.

 ## What music software will we be using in the course?